bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **Pricing**

-If price is not specified, it will automatically pick up the price from the store’s product catalog.
+If the price is not specified, it will automatically pick up the store’s product catalog price.
 However, you can override this via `price_inc_tax` and `price_ex_tax`.

-If the `price_inc_tax` or `price_ex_tax` specified then any variant pricing is ignored and the order products base_price is updated according to the store settings.
-For example, if the store is set to display prices with tax included, then the `base_price` will be `price_inc_tax`.
+If you specify `price_inc_tax` or `price_ex_tax` any variant pricing is ignored, and the order products base_price will update according to the store settings.
+For example, if you set the store to display prices with tax included, then the `base_price` will be `price_inc_tax`.

 **Stock**

-For products that are configured to track stock, the quantity specified on the order will reduce the stock on hand.
-When there is not enough inventory to fulfill the order, the order will be rejected with an “out of stock” error code.
+For products configured to track stock, the quantity specified on the order will reduce the stock on hand.
+When there is not enough inventory to fulfill the order, the order process terminates and displays an “out of stock” error code.

-**Min and Max Quantities**
+**Min and max quantities**

-For products that have min and max quantities specified in their settings, the API will honor these, and will reject orders appropriately.
+For products that have min and max quantities specified in their settings, the API will honor them and reject orders appropriately.

 **Options**

 For products where product options are required, the API will validate these requirements to ensure that the product options are specified.

-**Customer File Uploads**
+**Customer file uploads**

-For products that allow customers to upload a file at checkout (i.e. an image uploaded for a t-shirt order), developers can follow these steps to retrieve the file:
+For products that allow customers to upload a file at checkout (i.e., an image uploaded for a t-shirt order), developers can follow these steps to retrieve the file:

 * Get the filename value from GET [/orders/[order_id]/products](https://developer.bigcommerce.com/api-reference/orders/orders-api/order-products/getallorderproducts), in the product_options array
 * Use that filename value to download the file via WebDAV using the following path: https://store.com/product_images/configured_products/[value]

-### Add a Billing Address
+### Add a billing address

-**Required Fields:**
+**Required fields:**
 * first_name
 * last_name
 * street_1